 It’s no secret that businesses rely on data to make informed decisions, but what is the difference between business intelligence vs business analytics?
 Both terms are often used interchangeably, but they are actually two very different concepts.
 Business intelligence focuses on historical data and understanding what has happened in the past.
 Business analytics, on the other hand, looks at current and future data in order to predict trends and make better decisions.
 If you’re not sure which approach is right for your business, keep reading to learn more about the differences between business intelligence vs business analytics.

 So, which approach should you take for your business?
 If you want to understand what has happened in the past and make decisions accordingly, then business intelligence is the way to go.
-However, if you’re looking to predict trends and make better decisions, business analytics is the way to go.
+However, if you’re looking to predict trends and make better decisions, business analytics i-e dotnet report builder tool is the way to go.
 Whichever approach you choose, make sure you have the right tools and resources in place to make the most of your data.

 Business intelligence vs Business analytics